mishelashala/intro-to-ddd/README.md

 ### Agile

 DDD makes a strong emphasis on understanding the domain of the problem we are trying to solve first.
-Because of that DDD leans to avoid creating a big design up front[^bduf].
+Because of that DDD leans to avoid creating a big design up front[^big-design-up-froant].
 If we are or have a strong connection with the domain experts, we cannot know everything before hand.

 That's whay DDD makes an emphasys on making incremental refinements to the domain modeling and the ubiquitious language.